 - Eat well.Healthy eating includes a variety of foods.
 Eat more whole grains, fruits, vegetables, poultry, and fish.
 And eat less red meat, refined grains, and sweets.

-- Limit drinking.
-Drink less than 2 alcohol drinks a day.
-People who drink 2 or more alcohol drinks a day have a slightly higher risk
+- Limit alcohol.
+Have less than 2 drinks a day.
+People who have 2 or more drinks a day have a slightly higher risk

 - Quit smoking.
-If you smoke cigarettes, quit smoking to reduce your risk.
+Quitting smoking can reduce your risk.